nbisek/MSCI342-Project/README.md

 **Account deletion:** users can delete their account and all associated data from the app.

-(Disclaimer: All of us did the Jest unit tests on Yaathavi's laptop)

 ## Available Scripts

 In the project directory, you can run: